Early Math Skills: A Parent's Guide to Ages 3-7

 • Create a numbered track using cardboard.
 Roll a die, move a toy car along the track, and practice counting or simple addition.

 • Teach fractions with paper plates.
 Divide them into sections and let your child "serve" different portions.
-This helps make fractions more relatable.
+This is a great way to make fractions more relatable.

 • Use an ice cube tray and small items like buttons or LEGO pieces to create patterns.
 Copying and continuing these patterns helps with sequential thinking and pattern recognition.

-A dedicated math space at home can encourage independent exploration and help math feel like a natural part of daily life.
-Choose a spot that’s accessible and well-organized for your child.
+A dedicated space for math learning at home can help exploration and make math feel like a part of daily life.
+Choose a spot that’s well-accessible for your child.

 Make sure the area has good lighting, comfortable seating, and is arranged at your child’s height.
-This setup encourages hands-on learning and helps reinforce the math skills practiced in everyday activities.
+This setup encourages hands-on learning and reinforces the math skills practiced in everyday activities.

 Math Tools and Resources